 - Have your artist or group name displayed accurately.
 No need to use all kinds of different characters or get too elaborate with it.
 Taking the clean, simple and professional route is the best way to go.
 Although I’ve seen people use

 - Make sure you have a profile image that is a good quality photo.
 An actual photo of you or the group, logo is ideal.
 Album or single cover may work only temporarily in a promotional campaign.

 - Maximize your profile bio.
-How can you present yourself in your profile in way to attract your ideal followers in 150 characters?
-Often times, the most effective approach is being straightforward about who you or what your band is about.
+How can you present yourself in your profile in a way to attract your ideal followers in 150 characters?
+Often times, the most effective approach is being straightforward about who you or what your brand is about.
 More on this in the next point…

 2) Not focusing on branding.

 If you haven’t thought about branding, that’s a big mistake.
 Although it’s great to share your music, provide updates and engage with fans, you want to be able to use your Instagram account as a tool to define and develop your brand.
 The two key ways this is done is through your bio and the things you post.

 The problem is many artists don’t invest time to incorporate their brand in their profile as a way to stand out.